Christopher-Schulze/Baristeuer/docs/DOCUMENTATION.md

 ## Project Overview

 Baristeuer is a desktop application for generating tax reports for non-profit organizations in Germany.
-It uses Go for the backend and a React frontend styled with Tailwind CSS.
+It uses Go for the backend and a React frontend styled with Material UI.
 The application is bundled with Wails so it can run as a native program.

 ## Technology Stack